MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passwordless-experience.md

 ## Passwordless experience overview

-Starting in Windows 11, version 22H2 with [KB5030310](https://support.microsoft.com/kb/5030310), *Passwordless experience* is a security policy that promotes a passwordless user experience on Microsoft Entra joined devices.\
+Starting in Windows 11, version 22H2 with [KB5030310][KB-1], *Passwordless experience* is a security policy that promotes a passwordless user experience on Microsoft Entra joined devices.\
+Passwordless experience hides passwords from certain Windows authentication scenarios, helping organizations to gradually move away from passwords.

-Once the policy is enabled, users with strong credentials (e.g. Windows Hello for Business, FIDO2 key):
+Once the policy is enabled, users with strong credentials (e.g. Windows Hello for Business, FIDO2 key, etc.):

 - Don't see the option to sign in using the password credential provider on the Windows lock screen
-- In-session authentication scenarios (e.g. UAC elevation, Run as administrator) don't allow the user to use a password
+- In-session authentication scenarios (e.g. UAC elevation, password manager in the browser, etc.) don't prompt the user to use a password
-- <kbd>CTRL</kbd>-<kbd>ALT</kbd>-<kbd>DEL</kbd> doest't offer the option for the user to change their password
+- The *Change password* option is hidden from the *Accounts* page in the Settings app

+  >[!NOTE]
+  >Users can still reset their password using <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>DEL</kbd> > **Manage your account**

 This article explains how to enable Passwordless experience and describes the user experience.

 >[!TIP]
 > The Passwordless experience policy doesn't affect the initial sign-in experience and local accounts.
 It only applies to subsequent sign-ins for Microsoft Entra ID accounts.
+It also doesn't prevent a user from signing in with a password when using the *Other user* option in the lock screen.
+The password credential provider is hidden only for the last signed in user who signed in with strong credentials.
+Passwordless experience is not about preventing users from using username/password, rather to guide and educate them to avoid using passwords.
 >
 > To achieve passwordless sign-in from the first sign-in, use the Web sign-in feature.
 For more information, see [Article to complete](https://learn.microsoft.com).

+## Requirements

+To enable Passwordless experience, the client must meet the following requirements:

+- Windows 11, version 22H2 with [KB5030310][KB-1] or above
+- Strong credentials enrolled for the user
+- Microsoft Entra ID joined
+- MDM-managed: Microsoft Intune or other MDM solution

 >[!NOTE]
 >Microsoft Entra hybrid joined devices and Active Directory domain joined devices are currently out of scope.

+To improve the user experience in case of recover

 ## Enable Passwordless experience with Intune